 - Do not share your personal information on the pop-up screen or publically accessible website.

-- Focus on security awareness training and sessions
+- Focus on security awareness training and spoofing risks.

 Get in touch to discuss your security concerns around phishing, processes or technological controls or how to protect your business against phishing attacks.